The-AVR/AVR-2022/README.md

 ## Running Containers on a Jetson

-If on a Jetson, clone the repoistory and check out the git branch you want.
+If on a Jetson, clone the repository and check out the git branch you want.
 You can now follow the instructions inside [VMC/README.md](VMC/README.md) to run the `setup.sh` script and add `--dev` for development.